Coronavirus Roundtable - Bond Spreads And Default Risk (Video Transcript)

 He talks about how spreads blew out at the beginning of the market sell-off, how they've recovered, and where he's looking for opportunities.

-He also talks about why he doesn't look at high yield, and the unfavorable comparison with lottery tickets.
+He also talks about why he doesn't look at high yield and the unfavorable comparison with lottery tickets.

 Editors' Note: This is the transcript of the video we posted Sunday.
 Please note that due to time and audio constraints, transcription may not be perfect.
 We encourage you to listen to the video as well as a combined podcast featuring two other interviews along with this one, embedded below, if you need any clarification.
 We hope you enjoy.